alibaba/GraphScope/docs/interactive_engine/tinkerpop/tutorial_ldbc_gremlin.md

 [v[1]]
 ```

-Sometimes, you may want to retrieve vertices/edges having a specific label, you can use `haveLabel(label)` step in gremlin.
+Sometimes, you may want to retrieve vertices/edges having a specific label, you can use `haveLabel(label)` step in Gremlin.
 For example, the following codes show how to find all person vertices.

 ```python
 # Retrieve vertices having label 'person'